-NEH expects recipients to provide broad access to all award products, insofar as the conditions of the materials and intellectual property rights allow.
 If you are planning to develop a website or other digital material, explain how the public will access the material.
-If the project has a website, please provide the URL.
+Since NEH expects recipients to provide broad access to all award products, insofar as the conditions of the materials and intellectual property rights allow, explain any plans that would require a paywall or other charge for digital access.
+If the project has a website, provide the URL.

-NEH also expects that any materials produced in digital form as a result of its awards will be maintained so as to ensure their long-term availability.
+NEH expects that any materials produced in digital form as a result of its awards will be maintained to ensure their long-term availability.
 To that end, describe how the project’s digital results, if any, will be maintained and supported beyond the period of performance.